ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/cloud/cloud-overview.markdown

 ---

 ####How much is a CPU credit, and what's in my budget?
-A single credit is the equivalent of using a 100% of the CPU for a full minute out of an hour.
+A single credit represents using 100% of the CPU for a full minute out of an hour.

-{INFO: }
-[Free instances](../cloud/cloud-instances#a-free-cloud-node) are given a monthly budget of 10$ in CPU credits.
-{INFO/}

 You can view what's currently in your instance's budget, by adding `/debug/cpu-credits` to its URL.
 ![Current Budget](images/throttling-003-remaining-credits.png "Current Budget")
 Note that the figures relate to CPU seconds; for CPU minutes, divide them by 60.
-E.g., `"MaxCredits": 8640.0` means your instance can accumulate up to 144 minutes of full CPU usage.
+E.g., `"MaxCredits": 8640.0` means your instance can accumulate an entitlement for up to 144 minutes of full CPU usage.

 {PANEL/}